- Metal works

-Tosa Uchihamono are hammer-forged blades produced in an area covering the eastern to central part of Kochi Prefecture, including Ino Town and the cities of Kami, Nankoku, Tosa, and Susaki.
-Kochi Prefecture was once known as Tosa Province, giving rise to the name of Tosa Uchihamono, but only blades made by following the traditional process can claim to be authentic Tosa Uchihamono.
+Tosa cutlery (called Tosa uchihamono in Japanese) are hammer-forged blades produced in the eastern to central part of Kochi prefecture, including the town of Ino and the cities of Kami, Nankoku, Tosa, and Susaki.
+Kochi prefecture was once a province called Tosa, which is the origin of the name Tosa uchihamono and only blades made by following the traditional process can claim to be the authentic craft.

-They are distinguished by free-forging in which shapes are formed by much painstaking hammering and flattening of cherry-red metal.
-These artisans practicing free-forging can make any size or shape of blade; in essence, they are bespoke blade makers capable of producing a wide variety of bladed-articles in small production runs.
-As they may be required to make any item ranging from small kitchen knives to full-size forestry saws, artisans spend many years developing their skills.
-In addition, originally Tosa Uchihamono evolved from practical tools used in forestry and agriculture; therefore, they are renowned for not only their sharpness, but also durability and easy care.
+This craft is distinctive for free-forging in which shapes are formed by the painstaking hammering and flattening of hot metal.
+These artisans can make any size or shape of blade in small production runs and be requested to make any item ranging from small kitchen knives to full-size forestry saws so they spend many years developing their skills.
+In addition, Tosa cutlery evolved from practical tools used in forestry and agriculture.
+Therefore, the blades are renowned for not only their sharpness, but also durability and low-maintenance.
 The main product range includes kitchen knives, sickles, hatchets, axes, and hoes.

-Kochi Prefecture, once Tosa Province, is blessed with an abundance of forests and good quality wood, and from olden times, the region has made the hammer-forged blades needed for tree felling.
-In 1306, the late Kamakura period, a group of artisans practicing the sword-making skills of Gorozaemon Yoshimitsu moved to Tosa from Yamato Province (present Nara Prefecture) and flourished, particularly in the Warring States period (1467-1568) when they supplied weapons and swords.
-Over time, the newly introduced sword-making techniques spread to those artisans in the province already making hammer-forged blades for agriculture and forestry; historical documents of 1590 record 399 blacksmiths in Tosa Province.
-But the full-scale development of Tosa Uchihamono only started in 1621, the early Edo period, when the Tosa domain experiencing economic hardship embarked on the development of new rice fields and the practical use of its forest resources; this revival of the local economy created an increased demand for hammer-forged blades in agriculture and forestry leading to a dramatic improvement of production volume and the quality of blades.
-The patient trial and error of local blacksmiths at that time gave birth to the Tosa Uchihamono techniques still used today.
-This tradition, continued from the Edo period, has been passed down through the generations until the present day where artisans are still continuing to develop their craft.
+Kochi prefecture, once Tosa province, is blessed with an abundance of forests and the region has made the hammer-forged blades needed for tree felling for years.
+In 1306, a group of artisans practicing the Gorozaemon Yoshimitsu sword-making style moved to Tosa from Yamato province (now Nara prefecture) and flourished, particularly during the Sengoku period (1467-1568) when they supplied weapons and swords for the near-constant military conflict.
+Over time, the newly introduced sword-making techniques spread to artisans in the province who already made hammer-forged blades for agriculture and forestry which can be seen in historical documents from 1590 that record 399 blacksmiths in Tosa.
+But the full-scale development of Tosa cutlery only started in 1621, when the domain started experiencing economic hardship and embarked on the development of new rice fields and the practical use of its forest resources.
+This revival of the local economy created an increased demand for hammer-forged blades in agriculture and forestry leading to a dramatic improvement of production volume and quality of the blades.
+The trial and error of local blacksmiths at that time led to the techniques still used today.
+This tradition, continued from the Edo period (1603-1868), has been passed down through the generations and artisans continue to develop the craft.

 General Production Process

-Charcoal is split to an appropriate size, but equally important is to ensure the charcoal pieces are of a uniform size to allow accurate control of the fire by feeding air from a bellows to a hokubo furnace; the aim is to maintain a temperature high enough to work steel and iron.
-It is said to master the skill of splitting charcoal takes three years.
+Charcoal is split to a uniform size to allow accurate control of the fire when feeding air from a bellows to a furnace.
+The aim is to maintain a temperature high enough to work steel and iron.
+It is said to take three years to master the skill of splitting charcoal.

-Tosa Uchihamono is distinguished by a metal inserting process.
-Firstly, a length of steel for the blade edge is prepared and then a long groove is made along the thin edge of an iron strip and the steel strip is inserted into the groove and lightly hammered.
-Boric acid is applied as an adhesive and the iron with steel is put into the fire.
+Tosa cutlery has a metal inserting process.
+First, a length of steel for the blade edge is prepared.
+Then, a long groove is made along the thin edge of an iron strip and the steel is inserted into the groove and lightly hammered.
+Boric acid is applied as an adhesive and the metal is put into the fire.

-After heating in the hokubo furnace, it is hammered to weld the two metals together.
-Sandwiching hard steel between soft iron prevents the steel from breaking.
+After heating in the furnace, the metal is hammered to weld the steel and iron together.
+Placing hard steel between soft iron prevents the steel from breaking.
 Recently, some production centers use a ready-made combination of steel and iron.

-The welded blade is heated until red-hot and placed on a kanadoko (anvil), where the blade is beaten into shape by using a belt hammer.
-Kanadoko is a stand used for hammering, and the belt hammer is a belt-type high-speed rotary machine hammer developed in the early years of the Showa period (1926-1989), which has significantly helped increase production volume.
+The welded blade is heated until red-hot and placed on an anvil, where the blade is beaten into shape by using a belt hammer.
+An anvil is a stand used for hammering, and a belt hammer is a high-speed rotary machine hammer developed during the Showa period (1926-1989), which has significantly helped increase production volume.
 After belt-hammering, the shapes of the detailed parts are adjusted with a traditional hammer.
-This style of hammer work is known as “free-forging” and requires much experience and skill.
+This style of hammer work is known as free-forging and requires a lot of experience and skill.